If you want to build your blog audience, you’re going to have to get smarter with your content.

 If you want to build a thriving online business and survive in this changing world of SEO, your job is to create useful content that’s interesting, persuasive and well-optimized for search engines — and you have to do it consistently.

 SEO copywriting has evolved, since Google started rolling out their updates.

 If you want to create highly useful content that ranks well in Google and simultaneously funnels paying clients or customers to your online business, you must think about the components of Google’s Ranking Algorithm.

-SEO copywriting is all about creating useful, compelling, and valuable content, which targets specific keywords so that other people will gladly promote it on social media platforms.
+SEO copywriting is all about creating useful, compelling and valuable content that targets specific keywords so that other people will gladly promote it on social media platforms.
 This increases the authority and relevance of your content and improves its ranking in Google for the selected keywords.

 SEO copywriting helps you target your customers and solve their specific problems with well-crafted content.